covid-19-sds/covid-19-sds.github.io/index.md

 Based on our analysis, social distancing with 90% of adoption and total non-essential closures are valid strategies for mitigating the outbreak.
 However, once the restrictions are lifted the risk of having a second outbreak is high.
 To prevent this situation, active strategies such as massive testing, remote symptoms monitoring, isolation of new cases and contact tracing need to be implemented.

 In the following chart, we can see the dynamic of the epidemic if the total confinement is applied.
-We can see a second outbreak with a high reproductive number.
+We can see a second outbreak with a large reproductive number.

 <br>